CSC-UW/ece-env/README.md

 mkdir ~/projects/ece/
 cd ~/projects/ece/
 git clone https://github.com/grahamfindlay/ece-env.git
-git clone https://github.com/CSC-UW/spikeinterface.git # Be mindful of branch.
-You may want wisc/dev.
-Unfortunate we cannot use upstream spikeinterface[full] without significant refactoring. git clone https://github.com/CSC-UW/ephyviewer.git # You may be able to get away with just the PyPI version of this. git clone https://github.com/CSC-UW/kCSD-python.git # Can hopefully just use PyPI version once scipy.integrate.simpson is used git clone https://github.com/CSC-UW/ecephys.git
+git clone https://github.com/CSC-UW/spikeinterface.git # Be mindful of branch. wisc/sorting for running sorting, wisc/dev for everything else.
+Unfortunate we cannot use upstream spikeinterface[full] without significant refactoring of `ecephys`.
+See that README for more. git clone https://github.com/CSC-UW/ephyviewer.git # You may be able to get away with just the PyPI version of this. git clone https://github.com/CSC-UW/kCSD-python.git # Can hopefully just use PyPI version once scipy.integrate.simpson is used git clone https://github.com/CSC-UW/ecephys.git